typescene/typescene.github.io/_docs/concepts/components.md

 [**@managed**<br>Property decorator: turn a property into a managed reference to another component](/docs/ref/managed){:.block_link.decorator}

+> **Note:** Property decorators are available in TypesScript and in some variations of transpiled JavaScript.
+For more information and for ways to implement decorators in plain JavaScript, refer to the [differences between JavaScript and TypeScript](/docs/js-ts/).

 ```typescript
 class MyOtherComponent extends Component {
   // ...